5.3 Preparing the Collections

 Whenever possible, make sure to mark the copyright status of the work at the item level.
 This will provide greater certainty to users about whether and how they can use any single item.

-Copyright inside a GLAM institution can be a very tricky matter, but copyright is also a cornerstone of every open access release.
-Understanding some of the nuances and details of copyright when applied to a GLAM institution is very important to make sure that it is incorporated from the very beginning in the design of every project that deals with any type of content.
+Copyright inside an institution can be a very tricky matter, but copyright is the cornerstone of every open access release.
+Understanding some of the nuances and details of copyright when applied to an institution is very important to make sure that it is incorporated from the very beginning in the design of every project that deals with any type of content.

 - See the generous examples provided by Annabelle Shaw from the British Film Institute “Examples Rights Research Tracker - British Film Institute” and “Example Rights Information - British Film Institute." ↵